yard

 Not all purple flowers work the same way.
 Start with what you want from the bed, then pick plants that do that job.

-For a low care border, we lean on tough perennials like purple coneflowers, carefree catmint, and upright sedum.
+For a low care border, we lean on tough perennials like purple coneflower clumps, carefree catmint, and upright sedum.
 These behave more like reliable perennials than fussy divas.

 If you want fragrance near a seating area, add heavily scented plants.
-Good picks include English lavender, some purple rose cultivars, and spring hyacinths in pots that can be moved where you sit.
+Good picks include English lavender and purple rose cultivars.
+Spring hyacinths in pots can be moved right where you sit.

 Cut flower fans should focus on strong stems and long vase life.
-Bearded iris, purple hydrangeas, and fall mums hold up in arrangements longer than delicate bells.
+Bearded iris and purple hydrangea heads hold up in arrangements longer than delicate bells.
+Fall mums can finish the season with the same sturdiness.

 Pollinator support is another angle.
 Spiky flowers like salvia wands and verbena clusters draw bees and butterflies much like a dedicated pollinator patch.